moonesh/lt-LocationTracker/README.md

 # lt-LocationTracker
-This applicatio contains a set of microservices and can be run in 3 ways as explained below:
+This application contains a set of microservices and can be run in 3 ways as explained below:

 ## 1. DOCKER COMPOSE: This contains the docker-compose.yaml to run all the microservices..